angular/angular/aio/content/guide/reactive-forms.md

 When the button is clicked, the `profileForm` model is updated with just the `firstName` and `street` being modified.
 You’ll notice that the `street` is provided in an object inside the `address` property.
 This is necessary, since the `patchValue` value applies the update against the model structure. `PatchValue()` only updates properties that the form model defines.

-## Use the FormBuilder
+## Use the `FormBuilder`

 Creating multiple form control instances manually can become very repetitive when dealing with multiple forms.
 The `FormBuilder` service provides convenience methods to handle generating controls.
 Underneath the `FormBuilder`, it is creating and returning the instances in the same manner, but with much less work.
-Refactor the `ProfileEditor` component to use the `FormBuilder` instead of creating each `FormControl` and `FormGroup` by hand.
+The following section shows you how to refactor the `ProfileEditor` component to use the `FormBuilder` instead of creating each `FormControl` and `FormGroup` by hand.

-### Import the `FormBuilder` symbol
+### Import the `FormBuilder` class

-To use the `FormBuilder` service, import its symbol from the `@angular/forms` package.
+To use the `FormBuilder` service, import its class from the `@angular/forms` package.

 <code-example path="reactive-forms/src/app/profile-editor/profile-editor.component.2.ts" region="form-builder-imports" title="src/app/profile-editor/profile-editor.component.ts (import)">